OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

-<p>If the gateway accepts the connection attempt it will respond with a <strong class="response">AUTHORIZED</strong> message:</p>
+<p>If the gateway accepts the connection attempt it will respond with a <strong class="response">AUTHORIZED</strong> frame:</p>

 <div class="bt-api-doc response">
     <button class="accordion-toggle">AUTHORIZED</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>AUTHORIZED</strong> message is send by the gateway as a response to the <strong class="request">AUTHORIZE</strong> message if the authentication was successful. in the case of an error, the gateway responds with an <strong class="error">ERROR</strong> message instead.
+            The <strong>AUTHORIZED</strong> frame is send by the gateway as a response to the <strong class="request">AUTHORIZE</strong> frame if the authentication was successful. in the case of an error, the gateway responds with an <strong class="error">ERROR</strong> frame instead.
         </p>
         <h6>parameters</h6>
         <table>